hanwendong1/VirtualGaming/content/5-Werewolf.md

 <span style="text-decoration: underline">Doppelganger</span>: The Doppelganger looks at another player’s card.
 They take on the role of that card.
 They are on the team of their new role.

-{% include figure.html img="Daybreak.png" alt="Image of Daybreak Role Cards" caption="Daybreak Role Cards; credit: solvingme.com" width="100%" %}
+{% include figure.html img="original.png" alt="Image of Role Cards" caption="Role Cards; credit: solvingme.com" width="100%" %}

 **Suggested Roles**